donmerendolo/exportify-cli/README.md

 2. Create a new app.
 3. Set a name and description for your app.
 4. Add a redirect URI (e.g. http://localhost:8080).

+Now after creating the app, press the Settings button on the upper right corner.
+Copy the Client ID, Client Secret and Redirect URI and paste them below.
 ```

 After running `python exportify-cli.py` or `exportify-cli.exe` the first time, it should keep you authenticated so you don't have to log in each time.
 If you wish to log out, simply remove the `.cache` file.